sportsbitenews/ember-cli-customerio/README.md

 ### Installation
 `ember install:addon ember-cli-customerio`

-Once the addon is installed you must then include it in your HTML:
+Once the addon is installed you must then include it in your HTML (preferably right before the opening body tag and closing `<head>` tag):

 `{{content-for 'customerio'}}`